 On the other hand, an FM Radio is a radio broadcasting system that uses Frequency Modulation to transmit radio waves.
 This FM broadcasting system helps in converting waves into meaningful information.
 Furthermore, it blocks out interference and distracting sounds during transmission.

-FM has various audio transmissions, music, and reproducing the audio signal to increase broadcast accuracy.
+FM has various audio transmissions, music, and audio signal reproduction to increase broadcast accuracy.

 ( Image showing the different wave shapes)